DennisDao/CloudBible/ServiceBus.md

 - Support message size of 256KB (Standard Tier) and 100MB (premimum tier)
 - Has more advance feature over Azure Queue Storage (More expensive)
 - Has ordering capabilities (FIFO) which is not avaliable with Queue Storage

+# Message Mechanisim
+- Queues: These are used for one-to-one communication.
+A message sent to a queue is received and processed by a single consumer.
+This is ideal for scenarios where you need to ensure that each message is processed only once.
+- Topics and Subscriptions: These enable one-to-many communication.
+A message sent to a topic can be received by multiple subscribers through their subscriptions.
+This is useful for scenarios where multiple consumers need to receive the same message.